Foodborne Pathogen Testing

 Industry Application:

-Primary target for Ready-to-Eat (RTE) foods requiring manual assembly.
-Essential for bakery fillings, cream pastries, and dairy products.
-Used for environmental monitoring of hand-contact surfaces.
+Primary target for Ready-to-Eat (RTE) foods involving manual assembly — bakery fillings, cream pastries, dairy products, and hand-contact-surface monitoring.

 Bacillus cereus